Effective Fall 2006Exclusions:

 Courses must be distributed over three of the following disciplines: 3rd year of middle eastern language, anthropology, history, history of art, middle eastern literature, political science, religion, sociology or women's studies.

-Elementary and intermediate-level language courses in Near Eastern Studies may not count toward the minor.
+Elementary and intermediate-level language courses in Middle East Studies may not count toward the minor.

 At least one half of the courses counting toward the minor must be taken at the UM-Ann Arbor campus.